“Is anyone among you suffering? Let him pray. Is anyone cheerful? Let him sing psalms.”

 Prayer is the believer’s great weapon in times of adversity.

-Nothing is more important during trial than prayer.
-We need to pray as individuals and we need to pray with others.
-If we do not pray, we will grumble, fret and complain about everything.
+Nothing is more important during the trial than prayer.
+We need to pray as individuals, and we need to pray with others.
+If we do not pray, we will grumble, fret, and complain about everything.
 We find relief from affliction in prayer.
 Paul prayed three times about a physical problem he endured.

 Prayer will keep us from capitulating to outside pressure.

 Ps.
 27:13-14, “I would have lost heart, unless I had believed

 That I would see the goodness of the Lord